pietrel/compendium/src/design_patterns/creational/prototype.md

 ## Implementation in Rust

-In Rust, implementing the Prototype pattern involves defining a trait that serves as the prototype interface and implementing this trait for different concrete prototypes.
+In Rust, implementing the Prototype pattern involves defining a struct that serves as the prototype and implementing the `Clone` trait for that struct.
+The `Clone` trait provides a `clone` method that creates a new object with the same properties as the original object.
 Here's an example to demonstrate how to implement the Prototype pattern in Rust.

 ```rust
 #[derive(Clone)]